drewm27/speakerrankings/speakers-to-be-added.md

 layout: page
 title: Speakers to be Added
 comments: true
+share-description: "See what speakers are queued to be added.
+Suggest new models you’d like us to review and help expand our SpeakerRanking database."
 ---

 This page summarizes all of the speakers I plan to add to the rankings as soon as there are good sound samples and comparisons around, stay tuned!